 In an attention economy devised to distract and occupy consciousness, the exponential flow of information generates continual flux in its wake.
 The novelist William Gibson recently observed that this leaves us with ‘insufficient now to stand on.’[i]
-How can art and music respond in this context?
+How can art and music respond?

-Gibson’s Neuromancer (1984) foresaw and forewarned about the development of emerging digital technologies, virtual realities, and massively powerful corporate entities that control data.[ii]
+Gibson’s Neuromancer (1984) foresaw and forewarned about the development of emerging digital technologies, virtual realities, and massively powerful corporate entities that control data.[iii]
 As a result of information overload and digital distraction, a deficit of attention and meaning has become more pronounced.
-Our present digitally-accelerated culture is akin to that which Jean Baudrillard outlined, where ‘there is more and more information and less and less meaning.’[iii]
+Our present digitally-accelerated culture is akin to that which Jean Baudrillard outlined, where ‘there is more and more information, and less and less meaning.’[iv]

 These mediated dimensions of reality relentlessly seek to commandeer our attention and shape our perceptions (Cambridge Analytica, etc.).
-Is it possible to be free in this context?
-How to live with our extended technological prosthetic nervous system without it dictating the focus of our lives?
-How to resist corporate conglomerates that monitor and accumulate data to convert this into capital and power?
+Is it possible to be free?
+How to live with our extended technological prosthetic nervous systems?
+How to resist corporate conglomerates that monitor and accumulate data to convert into capital and power?

 In order to resist the extractive and manipulative aspects of these hyperrealities, space is needed to comprehend experientially where we are at – so that we can remain autonomous.
 If we can recalibrate our connection to the digital spectacle, we may disentangle ourselves from it and gain the freedom to address some of the global issues we face: climate change, ethnonationalism, inequality, neo-imperialism, and so on.

-Judith Becker outlines that ‘the strongest version of happiness in relation to musical listening and an example of extreme arousal is ecstasy.’[x]
+Judith Becker’s research notes that ‘the strongest version of happiness in relation to musical listening and an example of extreme arousal is ecstasy.’[xi]
 The ecstatic often bends and blurs our constructs and boundaries to provoke consciousness to new states by bringing us to our conceptual – the sublime – and sensorial limits.
 Thereafter, the reception of a work is differentiated and enhanced by a participant’s consciousness.